mnstri/Embodied-Interaction/code/posenet/README.md

 # Posenet
-What cn you find in this folder
+What can you find in this folder?

 ## p5-poses-osc
 A simple example made with p5.js that uses ml5js (https://ml5js.org/) and posenet to detect poses from the real-time camera image.
 The positions of the poses is sent via osc to any application capable of receiving osc messages.